-- BPhosphorescent molecules tend to also have explosive properties.
+- APhosphorescent molecules tend to also have explosive properties.

-- CThe detector requires lower temperatures for operation.
+- BThe detector requires lower temperatures for operation.

-- DPhosphorescence is more likely to occur at low temperatures in a viscous medium.
+- EPhosphorescence is more likely to occur at low temperatures in a viscous medium.

 In size exclusion chromatography, what happens to the larger particles?

-- CThey remain on the column longer than smaller particles.
+- BThey remain on the column longer than smaller particles.

-- EThey bind permanently to the stationary phase.
+- CThey bind permanently to the stationary phase.